A Multi-Faceted Study of Nematic Order Reconstruction in Microfluidic Channels: Theory

 where $\mathbf{H}$ is the molecular field related to the LdG free energy, $\kappa$ is the nematic elasticity constant, $A<0$ is a temperature dependent constant, $C>0$ is a material dependent constant, and $| \Qvec |=\sqrt{\textrm{Tr}(\Qvec^T\Qvec)}$, is the Frobenius norm.
 Finally, we assume that all quantities depend on $y$ alone and work with a unidirectional channel flow, so that $\mathbf{u}=(u(y),0)$.
 The incompressibility constraint is automatically satisfied.
 To render the equations nondimensional, we use the following scalings, as in \cite{mondal},

 and then drop the tilde for simplicity.
 Our rescaled domain is $\Omega=[-1,1]$ and the evolution equations become

 where $L_1=\frac{\rho\kappa}{\mu\gamma}$, $L^*=\frac{-\kappa}{AL^2}$, and $L_2=\frac{-2A\gamma}{C\mu}=\frac{-2AEr^*}{CEr}$ are dimensionless parameters.
-Here, $Er$ is the Ericksen number and $Er^*=u_0L\gamma /\kappa$ is analogous to the Ericksen number in terms of the rotational diffusion constant $\gamma$, rather than viscosity $\mu$.
+Here, $Er=u_0L\mu/\kappa$ is the Ericksen number and $Er^*=u_0L\gamma /\kappa$ ($u_0$ is the characteristic length scale of the fluid velocity) is analogous to the Ericksen number in terms of the rotational diffusion constant $\gamma$, rather than viscosity $\mu$.
 We interpret $L^*$ as a measure of the domain size i.e. it is the square of the ratio of two length scales: the nematic correlation length, $\xi = \sqrt{-\kappa/ A}$ for $A<0$ and the domain size $L$, so that the $L^* \to 0$ limit is relevant for large channels or macroscopic domains.
 The parameter, $L_2$ is the product of the ratio of material and temperature-dependent constants and the ratio of rotational to momentum diffusion \cite{mondal}.
-Analytically, we focus on the static problem.
-However, we use gradient flow methods to numerically solve \eqref{eq:Q-flow} in order to compute solutions of the static problem.
-We therefore fix $L_1=1$, and as such do not comment on its physical significance.
+In what follows, we fix $L_1=1$, and as such do not comment on its physical significance.
 The static governing equations for $(s,\theta)$, can be obtained from (\ref{eq:Q-flow}) using (\ref{eq:Q-components}):

 The formulation in terms of $(s, \theta)$ gives informative insight into the solution profiles and avoids some of the degeneracy conditions coded in the $\Qvec$-formulation.

 We work with Dirichlet conditions for $(s,\theta)$ as given below: